 The College will strive to complete a thorough, fair, impartial, and timely investigation.
-The Title IX Coordinator will appoint an investigator, who is normally a trained member of the Title IX team, to conduct the investigation.
+The Title IX Coordinator will appoint a member (or more than one if necessary) of the Title IX Team to conduct the investigation.
 The Reporting Party and the Responding Party will be notified in writing of the investigator(s) assigned to their case.